Easy Instant Pot Hard Boiled Eggs

 These Instant Pot hard-boiled eggs are so easy!
 You will love this foolproof method for making hard or soft boiled eggs in your Instant Pot or pressure cooker.

-Perfectly cooked Instant Pot hard-boiled eggs sliced in half, showing creamy yolks
+Instant Pot hard-boiled eggs

-What I love about this recipe is that it can be used to make hard-boiled and soft-boiled eggs.
+What I love about this recipe is that it can be used to make hard boiled and soft boiled eggs.
 As a bonus, Instant Pot eggs are easy to peel!
 The peels literally slide off.
 Amazing!

-What You Need for Instant Pot Eggs
+What You Will Need

 • Pressure cooker: An Instant Pot or other electric pressure cooker brand.